skymethod/denoflare/tailweb.md

 - Durable object class/name/id and colo information can be surfaced with logprops
 - Multiple profiles, switch easily between multiple accounts
 - No need to log in with your full Cloudflare credentials.
 Profiles are stored locally in the browser, and can be permissioned only for tailing workers
-- Implemented as a standard open source Cloudflare Worker, deploy it to your own account, or host it locally with denoflare
+- Implemented as an open-source Cloudflare Worker, deploy it to your own account, or host it locally with `denoflare`

 ## logprops
 Enhance the tail output by including additional information about each request!